About Move Summit

 Our Directors

-As a co-founder of Move Summit, Tom has held the official title of Operations and Finance Director for the past 6 years and will continue this role for 2024.
-As well as ensuring the seamless delivery of the summit from a logistical and financial perspective, Tom has defined and guided the essence of MOVE Summit is since its inception in 2017.
-Assisting with all aspects of the event and for 2024 working alongside co-directors Caroline Parkinson and Lucy Teire to deliver the biggest and best MOVE Summit to date.
+As a co-founder of the original Move Summit in 2017, and Founder of MOVE Summit Ltd, Tom has held the official title of Operations and Finance Director of the event for the past 7 years and will continue this role for 2025.
+As well as providing top level oversight on the seamless delivery of the summit from a logistical and financial perspective, Tom has defined and guided the essence of MOVE Summit is since its inception in 2017.
+Assisting with all aspects of the event and for 2025 working alongside co-directors Caroline Parkinson and Lucy Teire to deliver the biggest and best MOVE Summit to date.

-Tom is the founder and Managing Director of Edinburgh based animation and visual effects studio, Interference Pattern and has loved working in the animation industry for the past 19 years.
+Tom was the founder and Managing Director of Edinburgh based animation and visual effects studio, Interference Pattern and more recently the Co-Founder of new kid on the block in the UK animation scene, Cahoots Studios.
+He is proud to have worked in the animation industry for the past 20 years and looks forwards to continue being part of it for the foreseeable future.

 He started his career in animation working as a 3d artist in 2000 with a focus on 3d assets, quickly transitioning to creating complex dynamic visual effects and delivering final cgi shots and sequences for TV commercials, game trailers and long format tv series.
 He has working for studios such as Axis Animation and Passion Animation Studios, in a range of roles such as technical director and lead 3d artist, on a diverse range of high end projects.